National Pedagogical Drahomanov University: Faculty of Physics and Mathematics

 Dean – Doctor of Physical and Mathematical sciences, professor Mykola Pratsyovity.
 Training of teachers of mathematics and physics was conducted since the foundation of the institute, at first at the school faculty, then – at the faculty of social education.
 As a structural subdivision, department of physics and mathematics was created in 1934–1935, as a separate faculty – in 2006.

 Faculty of Philosophy and Social Sciences

 Dean – Doctor of Historical Sciences, professor Ivan Drobot.
 Philosophical training of teachers was conducted since the founding of the Pedagogical Institute in the structure of the St. Volodymyr University.
-It was provided by a series of philosophical departments, manned by outstanding scholars and teachers, in particular, O.Novitsky etc. In the second half of the 20th century, Department of Philosophy of the Pedagogical Institute, and later of the university was headed by Prof. O.Pavelko, later – by Prof. G.Volynka.
+It was provided by a series of philosophical departments, staffed by outstanding scholars and teachers, in particular, O.Novitsky etc. In the second half of the 20th century, Department of Philosophy of the Pedagogical Institute, and later of the university was headed by Prof. O.Pavelko, later – by Prof. G.Volynka.
 As an independent unit in the university, faculty was founded in 2004.
 There are 8 departments that conduct training of specialists in the following specialties: philosophy, cultural studies, design, advertising and public relations.